 The amount of funding in each of the disease/condition areas corresponds roughly to the number of grants in those areas.
-As noted earlier, 73 percent of SGM funding is in HIV/AIDS.
 Funding for SGM research in substance abuse, mental health, cancer, and sexually transmitted diseases/herpes all exceeded \$20 million.
 These categories are not mutually exclusive.